funalab/CULPICO/README.md

 # Acknowledgement

-The microscopic images included in this repository are part of a public cell image dataset published by Edlund et. al. [[1]](#ref1).
+The microscopic images included in this repository are part of a public cell image dataset published by Edlund et. al. [[1](#ref1)].
 We are grateful to YuyaKobayashi for valuable discussions.
-The development of this algorithm was funded by MEXT/JSPSKAKENHI Grant Number JP18H04742 "Resonance Bio" to [Akira Funahashi](https://github.com/funasoul).
+The development of this algorithm was funded by MEXT/JSPSKAKENHI Grant Number JP18H04742 "Resonance Bio" and JST CREST, Japan Grant Number JPMJCR2331 to [Akira Funahashi](https://github.com/funasoul).

 # References

-<a name="ref1"></a> [[1] Christoffer Edlund, et al. "LIVECell—A large-scale dataset for label-free live cell segmentation" Nature Methods 18, 1038–1045 (2021).](https://www.nature.com/articles/s41592-021-01249-6)
+<a id="ref1"></a>[[1] Christoffer Edlund, et al. "LIVECell—A large-scale dataset for label-free live cell segmentation" Nature Methods 18, 1038–1045 (2021).](https://www.nature.com/articles/s41592-021-01249-6)